 Nevertheless, the Teochew people are mostly populated in Singapore and can also be found in Cambodia, Thailand, Laos, and parts of Southeast Asia, Europe, and the United States.
-They are a culture of people with their traditions and language and depending on where they migrated and settled, they acclimated to their new home.
+They are a culture of people with unique traditions and language, and depending on where they migrated and settled they acclimated into their new homes.

-Like many Asian families who move to foreign lands, the Teochew are trying to keep their language going with the present and coming generations and they also speak the native languages of the places they live.
+Like many Asian families who move to foreign lands, the Teochew try to keep their language going with the present and coming generations in addition to speaking the native languages of the places they live.
 It appears to be a culture that is deeply rooted in their ancestry, and they're not the same as "just" Chinese.
-It's ethnic diversity that I know matters, I'm just still so new to it all.
+It's ethnic diversity that I know matters, but I'm just still so new to it all.

 But now that I know that I'm part Chinese, it's slowly opening this door to a world that is much bigger than the world I lived in before finding out my ancestry.

-Before I saw myself as Cambodian and Japanese I have eaten dishes from these countries and have learned how to make a few native dishes too.
+My whole like I saw myself as Cambodian and Japanese.
+I have eaten dishes from these countries and have learned how to make a few native dishes too.
 I've dabbled in research here and there about the cultures and felt connected because I knew my blood was connected.
-I could imagine my ancestors standing behind me and guiding me on my path of life, and I have "bonded" with people who are also Cambodian or Japanese.
+I could imagine my ancestors standing behind me and guiding me on my path of life, and over the years behind the chair, I have "bonded" easily with Cambodian and Japanese people.

 But now, now that I know that I'm Chinese, that is a HUGE culture.
 I mean, they're a dominant force in the world economy and make up a large percentage of the world's population!
 And, for my entire life, I've been telling Chinese people that I'm not Chinese, and then have to endure their utter disappointment.